awsdocs/amazon-sagemaker-developer-guide/doc_source/security_iam_id-based-policy-examples.md

 }
 ```

-## Limit Access to Amazon SageMaker API and Runtime Calls by IP Address<a name="api-ip-filter"></a>
+## Limit Access to SageMaker API and Runtime Calls by IP Address<a name="api-ip-filter"></a>

-To allow access to Amazon SageMaker API calls and runtime invocations only from IP addresses in a list that you specify, attach an IAM policy that denies access to the API unless the call comes from an IP address in the list to every AWS Identity and Access Management user, group, or role used to access the API or runtime\.
+To allow access to SageMaker API calls and runtime invocations only from IP addresses in a list that you specify, attach an IAM policy that denies access to the API unless the call comes from an IP address in the list to every AWS Identity and Access Management user, group, or role used to access the API or runtime\.
 For information about creating IAM policies, see [Creating IAM Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create.html) in the *AWS Identity and Access Management User Guide*\.
 To specify the list of IP addresses that you want to have access to the API call, use the `IpAddress` condition operator and the `aws:SourceIP` condition context key\.
 For information about IAM condition operators, see [IAM JSON Policy Elements: Condition Operators](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_condition_operators.html) in the *AWS Identity and Access Management User Guide*\.
 For information about IAM condition context keys, see [AWS Global Condition Context Keys](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html)\.

 For example, the following policy allows access to the [ `CreateTrainingJob`](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateTrainingJob.html) only from IP addresses in the ranges `192.0.2.0`\-`192.0.2.255` and `203.0.113.0`\-`203.0.113.255`: